lkiesow/python-feedgen/doc/user/introduction.rst

 saves you from reading the RSS specification, the RSS Best Practices and the documentation for iTunes' Podcast Connect.

-PodcastGenerator is geared towards developers who aren't super familiar with RSS and XML.
+PodGen is geared towards developers who aren't super familiar with RSS and XML.
 If you know exactly how you want the XML to look, then you're better off using a template engine like Jinja2 (even if friends don't let friends touch XML bare-handed).
 If you just want an easy way to create and